-Swedish children songs - digital release 23 April
+Swedish children songs - CD available now

 People sometimes say that ”there are more people in Sweden who sing in choirs than play football”.
 Young or old, Swedes do love to sing, and not just at Midsummer celebrations or Christmas concerts – more half a million Swedes turn up to choir practice every week (of course, the choirs have been silenced during the pandemic).
 The Swedish tradition of nursery rhymes goes way back,&&& but during the 1960s and 70s, the scene was enriched further, helped by children’s programmes on radio and TV.
 Parents, grandparents and teachers moved on from singing to kids to singing with them, a change of perspective which naturally influenced the new songs being written.
 Many existing recordings of these songs are made by adults, singing in registers that are difficult for children to sing along to.